MirageNet/Mirage/doc/Articles/Guides/GameObjects/SpawnObject.md

 A game object Prefab must have a Network Identity component before trying to register it with the Network Manager.

-To register a Prefab with the Network Manager in the Editor, select the Network Manager game object, and in the Inspector, navigate to the Network Manager component.
-Click the triangle next to Spawn Info to open the settings, then under Registered Spawnable Prefabs, click the plus (+) button.
+To register a Prefab with the Client Object Manager in the Editor, select the Network Manager game object, and in the Inspector, navigate to the Client Object Manager component.
+Click the triangle next to Spawn Prefabs to open the settings, click the plus (+) button.
 Drag and drop Prefabs into the empty field to assign them to the list.
+For automatic registering click the Register all prefabs button.

+>[!NOTE]
+>This searches entire project for prefabs / objects that have a network identity component on it and register it for you.

 ![Registered Spawnable Prefabs](SpawnObjects.PNG)